 2. More Power from every pedal

-One of the main reasons seasoned cyclists use cycling shoes is for the increased power you can put down into the pedals.
+One of the main reasons seasoned cyclists use cycling shoes (like these ones) is for the increased power you can put down into the pedals.

 By connecting to the pedal, you can make use of all your leg muscles and not just your quadriceps when pushing down.
 Once you have got used to using the extra muscles, this improves your pedaling efficiency.